onebeyond/rascal/README.md

 See [here](https://github.com/guidesmiths/rascal/tree/master/examples) for more examples.

-## Caveats
+## Potential Message Loss
-* There are two situations when Rascal will nack a message without requeue, leading to potential data loss.
+There are two situations when Rascal will nack a message without requeue, leading to potential data loss.

 1. When it is unable to parse the message content and the subscriber has no 'invalid_content' listener
-  2. When the subscriber's (optional) redelivery limit has been exceeded and the subscriber has neither a 'redeliveries_error' nor a 'redeliveries_exceeded' listener
+1. When the subscriber's (optional) redelivery limit has been exceeded and the subscriber has neither a 'redeliveries_error' nor a 'redeliveries_exceeded' listener

 The reason Rascal nacks the message is because the alternative is to rollback and retry the message in an infinite tight loop.
 This can DDOS your application and cause problems for your infrastructure.
 Providing you have correctly configured dead letter queues and/or listen to the "invalid_content" and "redeliveries_exceeded" subscriber events, your messages should be safe.

-## VERY IMPORTANT SECTION ABOUT EVENT HANDLING
+## Very Importan Section About Event Handling
 [amqplib](https://www.npmjs.com/package/amqplib) emits error events when a connection or channel encounters a problem.
 Rascal will listen for these and provided you use the default configuration will attempt automatic recovery (reconnection etc), however these events can indicate errors in your code, so it's also important to bring them to your attention.
 Rascal does this by re-emitting the error event, which means if you don't handle them, they will bubble up to the uncaught error handler and crash your application.
 There are four places where you should do this

 1. Immediately after obtaining a broker instance